Pips Answer for Wednesday, October 22, 2025

 I noticed the sum constraint of 6 for the bottom-left column and the sum of 5 for the larger central block.
 By testing the domino [2,3], which equals 5, I realized it fit perfectly into the sum-5 region along with some zeros.
 Moving to the

-Nyt Pips medium answer for 2025-10-22
+NYT Pips medium answer for 2025-10-22

-Answer for 2025-10-22
+Complete answer for 2025-10-22 (Medium)

 Medium puzzle by Rodolfo Kurchan, the grid got much bigger.
 The key for me was the large sum region at the bottom that needed to hit 30.